 In accordance with section 13(3) of the Federal Reserve Act and with prior approval from the Secretary of the Treasury, the Board of Governors of the Federal Reserve System authorized the Federal Reserve Bank of New York ("FRBNY") to establish the Municipal Liquidity Facility ("Facility") to help state and local governments better manage cash flow pressures they were facing as a result of the increase in state and local government expenditures related to the COVID-19 pandemic and the delay and decrease of certain tax and other revenues.
-The Facility supported lending to U.S. states, the District of Columbia, U.S. counties with a population of more than 500,000 residents, U.S. cities with a population of more than 250,000 residents, the population of more than 250,000 residents, the population of more than 250,000 residents, 2020.
+The Facility supported lending to U.S. states, the District of Columbia, U.S. counties with a population of more than 500,000 residents, U.S. cities with a population of more than 250,000 residents, U.S. cities with a population to purchase eligible notes through the Facility expired on December 31, 2020.

-Municipal Liquidity Facility LLC ("MLF"), is a Delaware limited liability company ("LLC") formed in connection with the implementation of the Facility on May 1, 2020.
+Municipal Liquidity Facility LLC ("MLF") is a Delaware limited liability company ("LLC") formed in connection with the implementation of the Facility on May 1, 2020.
 MLF has two members: FRBNY, which is MLF's managing member, and the U.S. Department of the Treasury ("Treasury"), which is the preferred equity member.
 The managing member has the exclusive rights to manage MLF.
 The preferred equity member contributed capital to MLF using funds from the Exchange Stabilization Fund under section 4027 of the Coronavirus Aid, Relief, and Economic Security Act.